Chinthamreddy123/Galactic-Spacefarer-Adventure/README.md

 @After,  implementing an email notification using nodemailer (npm install nodemailer), a welcome email will be triggered to Spacefarer.
 In real-time, we can use the 'SENDGRID', which requires the 'SENDGRID_API_KEY' and destination service.

 `package.json` | project metadata and configuration

-Maintained the sql database as a test db, in real time we will use Hana DB/Postgrey added the Mockusers
+Maintained the SQL database as a test database; in real-time, we will use Hana DB/PostgreSQL.
+Added the Mockusers as well

 `readme.md` | this getting started guide